FAQ's

 I have never flown a drone before will I like it and how hard is it?

 There is skill involved in flying a drone safely and reliably, however it is also a lot of fun.
-We tailor our flight packages individually by offering both dual and solo hours to suit each students skill and requirements ensuring that you achieve the highest level of skill in the minimum amount of flight time.
+We tailor our flight packages individually by completing all our flight training one on one.
+This way we can ensure that you learn at a pace to suit each students skill and requirements ensuring that you achieve the highest level of skill in the minimum amount of flight time.
 You’ll be fine.

 I’m a total ace with my drone, so I wont need to do the practical stuff right?